packagist/private-packagist-docs/composer-tips.md

 Analyzed 37751 packages to resolve dependencies Analyzed 1518987 rules to resolve dependencies
 ```
-One simple way to improve the performance of you `composer update` is by reducing the amount of package versions which are being considered by composer.
+The performance of `composer update` can be improved by reducing the amount of package versions Composer has to consider.
 This can be achieved by setting more restrictive version constraints in your composer.json.
-For instance if in your composer.json you require a package "acme/useful-package:^1.0" and that package in the meantime had several new releases then adjusting the version constraint can make a big difference.
+For instance if you require a package `"acme/useful-package": "^1.0"` and that package in the meantime had several new releases then adjusting the version constraint, to e.g. `"^1.2.3"` can make a big difference because it immediately excludes all `"1.0.*"` and `"1.1.*"` versions.